-While GAPs consumed a high proportion of pests at late crop stages, the two major predator groups in our study system, spiders and ladybeetles (Table S1), exhibited distinct dietary patterns over the crop season.
+While GAPs consumed a high proportion of pests at late crop stages, the two major predator groups in our study system, spiders and ladybeetles, exhibited distinct dietary patterns over the crop season.
 Specifically, pest consumption by spiders increased substantially, but pest consumption by ladybeetles remained stable over the season (Fig. 2b vs. 2c).
 This may be because different foraging modes—sit-and-wait (spiders) or actively hunting (ladybeetles)—can lead to different prey capture and thus diet composition (Nyffeler, 1999; Klecka and Boukal, 2013).
-For example, long-jawed orb-weavers (Tetragnatha), the most abundant genus in our spider samples, are sit-and-wait predators.
-The diet composition of these predators generally reflects prey availability (Nyffeler, 1999).
+For example, the dominant spider genus in our study, Tetragnatha (long-jawed orb-weavers), consists of sit-and-wait predators, and their diet composition generally reflects prey availability (Nyffeler, 1999).
 In contrast, ladybeetles are actively hunting predators and may preferentially feed on rice herbivores, resulting in stable pest consumption over time.
-Because predator foraging modes shape predator-prey-plant interactions (Schmitz, 2008), we encourage future studies to examine different assemblages of sit-and-wait vs. actively hunting predators in field conditions to reveal the most efficient biocontrol practice over the entire crop season.
+Because predator foraging modes shape predator-prey-plant interactions (Schmitz, 2008), future research focusing on different assemblages of sit-and-wait vs. actively hunting predators (e.g., web-building vs. hunting spiders) in field conditions will help better understand within-predator-guild variation in pest consumption and biocontrol efficacy over crop season.

 4.2.
 Generalists exhibit consistent pest consumption patterns over years

 Ideal biocontrol agents provide a consistent, predictable effect on pests under various environmental conditions.
-Accordingly, GAPs in this study showed consistent pest consumption across years, despite various abiotic and biotic environmental conditions.
-Specifically, regarding the abiotic factors, the daily mean temperature, particularly from April to June, varied substantially among years (Appendix A: Fig. S3).
+Accordingly, GAPs in this study showed consistent pest consumption across years, despite variable abiotic and biotic conditions.
+Regarding the abiotic factors, the daily mean temperature, particularly from April to June, varied substantially among years (Appendix A: Fig. S3).
 The daily precipitation also fluctuated over the three study years, with multiple high precipitation events in 2017, overall low precipitation in 2018, and relatively uniform precipitation in 2019 (Appendix A: Fig. S3).
-Regarding the biotic factors, the composition of rice herbivores at the flowering and ripening stages differed substantially among the three years, in particular the two most dominant groups: leafhoppers (Cicadellidae/Nephotettix) and planthoppers (Delphacidae/Nilaparvata) (Appendix A: Table S3).
-Although both abiotic and biotic factors varied substantially over the years of our study, pest consumption by GAPs generally remained stable, suggesting that GAPs can be a predictable, valuable tool for pest control in sustainable agriculture (but see Eitzinger et al., 2021).
+Regarding the biotic factors, the abundance of different prey sources as well as the taxonomic composition of rice herbivores at the flowering and ripening stages varied substantially among the three years (Appendix A: Table SE and S3).
+Despite these abiotic and biotic variations, pest consumption by GAPs generally remained stable, suggesting that GAPs can be predictable biocontrol agents in rice fields (but see Eitzinger et al., 2021).

 4.3.
 Factors associated with pest consumption by predators